rust-lang/book/src/ch17-01-futures-and-syntax.md

 example will have a fair bit of new syntax, but don’t worry—we’ll explain everything you need to know as we go.

-### Our First Async Program
+## Our First Async Program

-To keep this chapter focused on learning async, rather than juggling parts of the ecosystem, we have created the `trpl` crate (`trpl` is short for “The Rust Programming Language”).
+To keep the focus of this chapter on learning async rather than juggling parts of the ecosystem, we’ve created the `trpl` crate (`trpl` is short for “The Rust Programming Language”).
 It re-exports all the types, traits, and functions you’ll need, primarily from the [`futures`][futures-crate]<!-- ignore --> and [`tokio`][tokio]<!-- ignore --> crates.

-- The `futures` crate is an official home for Rust experimentation for async code, and is actually where the `Future` type was originally designed.
+The `futures` crate is an official home for Rust experimentation for async code, and it’s actually where the `Future` type was originally designed.
+Tokio is the most widely used async runtime in Rust today, especially for web applications.

-- Tokio is the most widely used async runtime in Rust today, especially (but not only!) for web applications.
 There are other great runtimes out there, and they may be more suitable for your purposes.
-We use Tokio under the hood for `trpl` because it’s well-tested and widely used.
+We use the `tokio` crate under the hood for `trpl` because it’s well tested and widely used.

-In some cases, `trpl` also renames or wraps the original APIs to let us stay focused on the details relevant to this chapter.
+In some cases, `trpl` also renames or wraps the original APIs to keep you focused on the details relevant to this chapter.
 If you want to understand what the crate does, we encourage you to check out [its source code][crate-source]<!-- ignore -->.
 You’ll be able to see what crate each